krel99/GLG-over-enthusiastic-commentator-AI-Discord-Bot/README.md

 7. Post Answer to Discord
    - Receive response from ChatGPT
    - Post as a message reply to the Discord channel
+8. Rating The Answer
+   - I user decides to rate the answer, it is saved to database along with the chunk and other relevant information